-Even if the arrest is made pursuant to law, it may be arbitrary if "incompatible with the principles of justice or with the dignity of the human person."
+Second, the court should examine whether the detention was arbitrary in that it was "incompatible with the principles of justice or with the dignity of the human person."
 Martinez, 141 F.3d at 1384 (quoting the Restatement § 702 cmt. h).
 In this regard, along with the factors referred to in the Restatement § 702 cmt. h (e.g. failure to notify detainee of charges, permit an early opportunity to communicate with family or consult with counsel), the conditions of confinement may be a factor.
 Where the detainee is subject to torture, courts have found the detention arbitrary.
 See. e.g. Xuncax, 886 F. Supp. at 169-70; Paul v.
 Avril, 901 F. Supp.
 330, 335 (S.D.
 Fla.
 1994).
 Even if the conduct is short of torture, at least one court has found that inhuman conditions beyond the "run-of-the-mill due process violations," such as when the conditions of confinement are "horrendous by any contemporary standard of human decency," support a finding of arbitrary detention.
 Eastman Kodak Co., 978 F. Supp. at 1094 (detainee forced to share filthy cell with murderers, drug dealers and AIDS patients, and left without food, blanket or protection from inmates committing murder in his presence).

-Applying these standards to the cases at bar, the Court finds that the majority of the individual Plaintiffs have stated claims for arbitrary detention even if it is assumed arguendo that there was a legal basis for their arrest.
+Applying these standards to the cases at bar, the Court finds that the majority of the individual Plaintiffs have stated claims for prolonged arbitrary detention.
 Many suffered prolonged detention without being charged and without an opportunity to see family or obtain counsel.
 They were also detained under cruel or tortuous conditions.